Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 (www.wheatis.org) then Elixir-fr/IFB (ANR, contract number `11-INBS-0013`) projects & collaborations, we are
 now able to index and make findable data from any species of any kind of data.

-If you want your information system to be referenced, you have to provide CSV or JSON files with metadata only.
-The metadata format must folow the indications below and we invite you to [contact us](mailto:urgi-contact@inra.fr) as soon as possible so that we can provide help and discuss the best way to go ahead.
+If you want your information system to be referenced, you have to provide CSV/TSV or JSON files with metadata only.
+The metadata format must folow the indications below and we invite you to [contact us](mailto:urgi-contact@inra.fr?subject=%5BWheatIS%2FData%20Discovery%5D) as soon as possible so that we can provide help and discuss the best way to go ahead.

 Note that since the tool makes a backlink to your information system, we need a URL allowing researchers